The Corruptor: Critical reception

 The movie received mixed reviews from critics and audience.
-It currently has the ranking of 49% on Rotten Tomatoes with a critic consensus that reads "This uninspiring cop thriller doesn't measure up to Chow Yun-Fat's Hong Kong work."
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times said, "Even when it's transplanted to the streets of New York's Chinatown, as The Corruptor is, the Hong Kong action genre has certain obligatory requirements.
+Roger Ebert of the Chicago Sun-Times gave the film one and a half out of four stars and wrote, "Even when it's transplanted to the streets of New York's Chinatown, as The Corruptor is, the Hong Kong action genre has certain obligatory requirements.
 Low-angle shots of bad guys looming over the camera, for example.
 And the sound of a metallic whoosh when there's a quick cut from one scene to the next.
-And what seems like more dialogue during action scenes than before and after them....
+And what seems like more dialogue during action scenes than before and after them...
 Director James Foley is obviously not right for this material.
-It's a shame, actually, that he's even working in the genre, since his gift is with the intense study of human behavior..."
+It's a shame, actually, that he's even working in the genre since his gift is with the intense study of human behavior..."